Rough going for those picked by Trump to be 'my generals'

 “A lot of people interpret the selection as a shot across Mattis’ bow,” said a former senior defense official.

-Trump’s selection caught top military brass – including Mattis, Dunford and Milley - off-guard.
-They didn’t know Trump was going to announce his nomination for next chairman until the president previewed it to the press Friday morning.
+Trump’s selection caught top military brass — including Mattis, Dunford and Milley — off guard.
+They didn’t know Trump was going to announce his nomination for the next chairman until the president previewed it to the press Friday morning.

 Even then, Pentagon and military leaders scrambled to figure out what Trump was going to announce.
 A day later, military leaders were surprised yet again when the White House informed them that Trump planned to tweet his decision early Saturday, officials said.